Hannah Brown: Dancing with the Stars (season 28 performances)

-^{71} Score given by guest judge Leah Remini.
+^{1} Score given by guest judge Leah Remini.

 ^{2} Score given by guest judge Joey Fatone.

 2021–present: Books

-On November 11, 2021, her memoir titled God Bless This Mess: Learning to Live and Love Through Life's Best (and Worst) Moment was published by HarperCollins.
+On November 11, 2021, her memoir titled God Bless This Mess: Learning to Live and Love Through Life's Best (and Worst) Moments was published by HarperCollins.
 The book debuted at number 13 on The New York Times best seller list in the Hardcover Nonfiction section.

 She released "a companion journal" to her memoir called God Bless This Messy Journal: A Guide to Embracing the Beautiful, Messy You, published on April 12, 2022.
 It included quotes, photos, excerpts from Brown's personal journals, Bible verses and lyrics.

 In 2023, Brown appeared on the first season of Fox's quasi-military training series Special Forces: World's Toughest Test.
 She was one of two contestants, alongside Carli Lloyd, to survive all 10 days of selection and was also the last non-athlete standing.

 In September 2023, Variety reported that Brown signed a two-book deal with Grand Central Publishing's imprint Forever.
 Brown's first romance novel written with Emily Larrabee, Mistakes We Never Made was published on May 7, 2024 and her second book scheduled for summer 2025.
 Mistakes We Never Made follows the story of interior designer Emma Townsend, who embarks on a road trip with her childhood crush.
 Brown described the book and main character Emma by saying: "Emma is not fully me, but she is a part of me.
 There's a core group of best friends in this book, and that's really where it all started for me.
 I think some of the best love stories in our life can be those that we have with our friends.
 And that's a real big foundation in this book that I hope that people really can see."
 The book debuted at number 15 on The New York Times Best Seller list on May 26, 2024.